Wood Burning – Burning Straight Lines pyrography tutorial

 This type of movement will produce the smoothest results.

-Don’t flex at the wrist or fingers.
-This reduces the length of the burn stroke to your range of motion.
-Once that is reached, you have to reposition your hand and that can create problems.
-The pen tip might move off the line, or the pause as you reposition might cause a spot of overburn.
+Once the range of motion is reached, you have to reposition your hand and that can create problems.
+First, there is a good chance that the pen tip might move off the line.
+Second, the pause that happens as you reposition might cause a spot of overburn.

+To the right of the blue line the lines were burned with the grain.
 The burn on the left isn’t as dark or as smooth looking as the one on the right.
+The writer nibs tended to bounce more when burning against the grain.

 STRAIGHTEDGE MEDIUMS